 2018 Travel Grant Winners Announced

-Thanks to generous support from our members, SSA is thrilled to announce that twenty student, international and ESC members will receive travel grants to our Annual Meeting in Miami, to be held May 14-17, 2018.
+Thanks to generous support from our members, twenty student, international and ESC members received travel grants to our Annual Meeting in Miami, held May 14-17, 2018.

 For a complete list of award winners, click here.